Cryptonocoin/Cryptono/README.md

 The Cryptono coin was converted from code ForkNote.
-Official site of Cryptono www.cryptono.ru
+Official site of Cryptono www.cryptono.ru The source code is left unchanged.
+Only the new configuration file was added configs.conf

 ### About
 Forknote is innovative way to create Cryptonote (https://cryptonote.org) based cryptotokens.
 It gives the users the ability to create cryptotokens just by creating a simple configuration file.